 - Initial Assessments with a psychiatrist is $20.

 No Show or Late Cancellation Appointments

-A charge of $10 will be assessed if you schedule an appointment in the Counseling Center with any of the providers and then do not show up for the appointment.
-To avoid this charge, please call to cancel your appointment (giving 24 hours' notice) if you find that your needs have changed or that you cannot make your scheduled time.
+A charge of $10 will be assessed if you schedule an appointment in the Counseling Center for individual counseling, case management appointments, and psychiatrist appointments and then do not show up for the appointment.
+There is a $25 charge if you no show or cancel late for an Alcohol and Other Drug Assessment.
+To avoid this charge, please call to cancel your appointment (giving 24 hours notice) if you find that your needs have changed or that you cannot make your scheduled time.